rsdoiel/antenna/archives/2025/home_2025.30.md

 date: 2025-07-30, from: Homestead and Chil

 <p>Come learn how to make fruit shrubs (aka drinking vinegars) with our easy flexible recipe!
-Use any fruit you'd like, plus optional herbs or spices.
+Use any fruit you fancy, plus optional herbs or spices.
 Shrubs are a delicious addition to sparkling water, cocktail, mocktails, salad dressing and more.</p>
 <p>The post <a href="https://homesteadandchill.com/easy-fruit-shrub-recipe-drinking-vinegar/">Easy Fruit Shrub Recipe: How to Make Delicious Drinking Vinegar</a> appeared first on <a href="https://homesteadandchill.com">Homestead and Chill</a>.</p>